raystack/siren/docs/docs/guides/notification.md

 Notification is one of main features in Siren.
 Siren capables to send notification to various receivers (e.g. Slack, PagerDuty).
 Notification in Siren could be sent directly to a receiver or user could subscribe notifications by providing key-value label matchers.
 For the latter, Siren routes notification to specific receivers by matching notification key-value labels with the provided label matchers.

+## Queue

+Queue is used as a buffer for the outbound notifications.
+Siren has a pluggable queue where user could choose which Queue to use in the [config](../reference/server_configuration.md).
+Supported Queues are:

+- In-Memory
+- PostgreSQl

 ## Sending a message/notification

 We could send a notification to a specific receiver by passing a `receiver_id` in the path params and correct payload format in the body.
 The payload format needs to follow receiver type contract.